 Analysis of treatment outcomes revealed that hospital discharge resulted from disease improvement or cure in 98.6% of cases, with only one patient (0.7%) dying from amebiasis infection (Table 3).
 This finding indicates that despite prolonged hospital stays, treatment effectiveness remained high.
 These outcomes may reflect improved diagnostic methods, expanded hospital service coverage, and increased government investments in medications and equipment [44,45-40].

-The research provides substantial benefit by offering deeper understanding of sociodemographic and health profiles of patients hospitalized with intestinal protozoan infections, supporting enhanced public health policies, particularly in regions with limited healthcare infrastructure and scarce publications on this subject.
+The research provides substantial benefit by offering a deeper understanding of the sociodemographic and health profiles of patients hospitalized with intestinal protozoan infections, supporting enhanced public health policies, particularly in regions with limited healthcare infrastructure and scarce publications on this subject.
 The data reveal vulnerability patterns associated with education level, income, geographic origin, and hospitalization duration, strengthening primary healthcare initiatives and disease surveillance systems.
-The cost analysis underscores how early diagnosis and prevention could reduce expenses and improve population quality of life.
+The cost analysis underscores how early diagnosis and prevention could reduce expenses and improve the population's quality of life.

 As research limitations, this retrospective study relying on hospital records presents constraints regarding data completeness and generalizability.
 The absence of post-discharge follow-up and dependence on secondary records may restrict analytical depth.
 Nevertheless, these findings clarify important regional health concerns and suggest directions for future research to expand the scope and utility of the results.